FtmDhn/restaurant-landing-page/README.md

 [Live Demo](https://restaurant-landing-page-henna.vercel.app/)

-🚀 Overview
+<br><br>

+**🚀 Overview**

 This project is a responsive and modern restaurant landing page, ideal for UI/UX portfolios or frontend showcase.
 It includes essential restaurant sections such as menu highlights, customer reviews, promotions, and a clean design optimized for fine dining brands.

 ## 🎯 Features
-.
  Responsive layout (mobile, tablet, desktop)
-.
  Hero section with call-to-action
-.
  Menu highlights with images
-.
  Critic reviews/feedback section
-.
  Promotions section
-.
  Smooth hover animations and transitions

 ## 🛠 Technologies Used